muhammadanas05/Image-Classification-using-Convolutional-Neural-Networks-CNN-/README.md

 # Image Classification using Convolutional Neural Networks (CNN)

-This project is part of my Mawakay ML Internship and involves developing a Convolutional Neural Network (CNN) model to classify images into different categories.
+This project involves developing a Convolutional Neural Network (CNN) model to classify images into different categories.
 The task includes data preprocessing, model implementation, training, evaluation, and additional challenges like data augmentation and fine-tuning a pre-trained model.

 ## Dataset